redustudio/admin/README.md

 view()->share('pageTitle', 'Dashboard');
 ```

-Write it on every Controller method which displays the page or passing `pageTitle` on view.
+Write it on every Controller method which displays the page or passing `pageTitle` on view file.

 ```blade
 @extends('reduvel-admin::layouts.master', ['pageTitle' => 'Dashboard'])